mclt0568/About-Me/README.md

 This was in primary school, when I still have plenty of time to explore this without worrying my Science Results or if I can write Chinese Words correctly.
 I started to learn lots of fun programming things with the friend I made (the one told me that I write codes).

-I learned how to use Google in the correct way, this kind of helps me a lot in exploring IT related things.

 At this point, I'm just simply excited about coding.
-I would spend hours and hours to understand how something works and see if I can make a similar one just by my self.
+I would spend hours and hours to understand how something works and see if I can make a similar one just by myself.

 This continues until now, but I kind of have a direction to work on now.